 - Facilitator: sells a product that materially improves the user’s life and the seller would use too. → persuasion

-- Peddler: sells a product tricking herself into believing that it improves the user’s life but when pressed wouldn’t find valuable enough to use himself. → accidental manipulation
+- Peddler: sells a product tricking herself into believing that it improves the user’s life but when pressed wouldn’t find valuable enough to use herself. → accidental manipulation

 - Entertainer: sells product that is fun to use but doesn’t materially improve the user’s life. → persuasion if prospect knows that

-- Dealer: sells product that she believes does not improve the user’s life and would not use himself. → manipulation
+- Dealer: sells product that she believes does not improve the user’s life and would not use herself. → manipulation